 All of the servers I am operating have their username changed to something more secure as this further reduces the attack vector.
 This made me think and recently I had the idea to implement Fail2Ban banning based on a blacklist of the root username.
 To implement this sort of rule, I took the following steps to configure it on a server running Fedora 36:

-First thing that you need to do is to install the Fail2Ban service on your system by running below commands:
+The first thing that you need to do is to install the Fail2Ban service on your system by running the below commands:

 yum install fail2ban -y systemctl enable fail2ban systemctl start fail2ban

 Create a file named “ssh-ban-root.conf” in your “/etc/fail2ban/filter.d/” folder with the following content:

 [INCLUDES] before = common.conf [Definition] _daemon = sshd failregex = ^%(__prefix_line)spam_unix\(sshd:auth\):\s+authentication failure;\s*logname=\S*\s*uid=\d*\s*euid=\d*\s*tty=\S*\s*ruser=\S*\s*rhost=\S*\s*user=(root|admin)\s.*$ ignoreregex = [Init] maxlines = 10 journalmatch = _SYSTEMD_UNIT=sshd.service + _COMM=sshd

 Create a basic jail configuration within the /etc/fail2ban-folder that uses the newly created filter:

 [DEFAULT] bantime = 3600 findtime = 1800 maxretry = 5 backend = systemd ignoreip = 127.0.0.0/8 [ssh-ban-root] enabled = true filter = ssh-ban-root maxretry = 0 bantime = 15770000